flatscrew/latte/STATUS.md

 ## Examples
 Table presents an overall status of porting code available under **examples** directory of Bubble Tea codebase.
 The idea is to rewrite all the code samples and enhance Latte logic with missing parts found during implementation.

-Each entry below represents a single example code fragment and the status of it's migration into Java equivalent which is represented by one of the labels:
+Each entry below represents a single example code fragment and the status of its migration into Java equivalent which is represented by one of the labels:

 `⚪ TODO` No effort have been put into this one yet

-`🟡 In Progress` It's currently under development and it might be some notable changes will be applied to Latte logic to conform it
+`🟡 In Progress` It's currently under development, and it might be some notable changes will be applied to Latte logic to conform it

 `🟢 Done` It's done like DONE, the example works 100% the same as original code does.

-`🔴 Won't do` It won't be done because of some technical limiations or was done some other way with explanation in **Notes**.
+`🔴 Won't do` It won't be done because of some technical limitations or was done some other way with explanation in **Notes**.

 I'll rewrite the table to match your legend formatting.
 Here's the table with the new emoji-based status indicators: